 This is an option no matter what journal you publish in, including closed journals behind the paywall.
 The accepted manuscript, before it has been typeset, is deposited in your institutional repository; usually your library hosts this.
+Alternatively, you can post your accepted manuscript onto another platform such as ShareYourPaper, which is a really easy and simple way to make sure that your content becomes universally available via tools like Unpaywall.
 This is sometimes referred to as a postprint (manuscript with changes made following peer review) - the same version that has been accepted by the journal.
 Once your paper is published by the journal anyone can access the manuscript that was accepted because it is available free from your institutional repository.
 However the typeset paper will remain behind the publishers’ paywall (i.e. closed).
 Note that this version will not be the Version of Record, it may be that some of the text will change with copy editing.
-However, for people who want Open Access your work, this Green OA version should suffice.
+However, for people who want Open Access to your work, this Green OA version should suffice.

 If you are unsure about whether or not to deposit a copy in your institutional repository and what license should be attributed to this, then ask your librarian.
-You may need to furnish them with details of your funding and potential target journals where you’d like to publish.
+You may need to furnish them with details of your funding and the journal where your manuscript has been accepted for publication.

 Bronze Open Access is an option at the discretion of the publishers.
 Only some publishers do this for some of their content.
 For example, they may decide that a certain thematic issue should be open access, an editorial, or review article.
 There is some debate about whether this bronze model is truly OA as it often still carries copyright restrictions.

 Some journals choose to have their archived content available for all readers without a paywall.
 This could be after two or five years.
 Like Bronze OA, there is some debate about whether delayed OA is truly open as it often still carries the publishers’ copyright restrictions.